Workiva/dart_dev/README.md

 Consider formatting as an example.
 The default approach to formatting files is to run `dartfmt -w .`.
 But, some projects may want to exclude certain files that would otherwise be formatted by this command.
-Or, some projects may want to use `dart run dart_style:format` instead of `dartfmt`.
+Or, some projects may want to use `dart run dart_style:format` instead of `dartfmt` or `dart format` instead of `dartfmt`.
 Currently, there is no project-level configuration supported by the formatter, so these sorts of things just have to be documented in a `README.md` or `CONTRIBUTING.md`.

 With `dart_dev`, this can be accomplished like so: